Just-Fans-Of/Impromp2/README.md

   - tempChannelFlagLocation [String]: Where to put the flag, either start or end.
 Default: end
   - permission.create [Array<Role Name>]: Who can run the create command.
 Administrators always can.
   - permission.config [Array<Role Name>]: Who can run the config command.
 Administrators always can.
+  - tempChannelPermissions [Name of another channel]: Copy the permissions of another channel for temporary channels.
+The channel can be deleted afterwards
 Examples:
   - /config set autoCreateByGame false
   - /config get tempChannelNameFlag
   - /config add permissions.create SuperAdministratorSquad
+  - /config set tempChannelPermissions Temp permission channel
 ```

 #### Create